French group Framatome: assessing situation with Taishan nuclear plant

-French group Framatome said on Monday it was working with experts to assess the situation at the Taishan nuclear power plant in Guangdong, China, after a report of a leak. read more
+PARIS (Reuters) - French group Framatome said on Monday it was working with experts to assess the situation at the Taishan nuclear power plant in Guangdong, China, after a report of a leak.

 “Framatome is supporting resolution of a performance issue with the Taishan Nuclear Power Plant in Guangdong Province, China.
 According to the data available, the plant is operating within the safety parameters,” it said in a statement.